sjmc11/vue-wswg-editor/README.md

 ---

-A powerful Vue 3 WYSIWYG JSON editor component library for building visual page builders.
+A powerful Vue 3 WYSIWYG editor component library for building visual page builders.
 Create, edit, and manage page content through an intuitive drag-and-drop interface with a comprehensive sidebar editor for block configuration.

 ## Overview